linker3000/MeshBop/README.md

 ```
 This package installs a set of muti-tab flows that comprise a trigger/response messaging service for Meshtastic using the Meshtastic TEXTMSG method of message sending and receiving.
 There is also a dashboard page for sending and receiving messages.

+The setup PDF contains mostly the same info as below, so it is not an essential download.

 **Weather flow**
 <div align="center">
 <img src="images/weather-time.png" alt="Dashboard" width="800">